Project Superhero

 Project Superhero is a 2014 children's fiction/non-fiction hybrid book written by neuroscientist E. Paul Zehr and illustrated by Kris Pearn.
 It was first published in hardcover print in September 2014 by ECW Press.
 In 2015, the book was awarded a silver medal in juvenile fiction by the IPPY Awards.
 This is Zehr's third book, but first foray into children's fiction.

 Background

-After his success with previous science books, Becoming Batman and Inventing Iron Man, Zehr was invited to give talks at a variety of venues, from the San Diego Comic-Con International to school assemblies.
+After his success with previous science books, Becoming Batman and Inventing Iron Man, Zehr was invited to give talks at a variety of venues, from San Diego Comic-Con to school assemblies.
 Often speaking at middle schools, he was asked by his young audience whether his next book would be written for them, grades six to eight.
 Expanding on the opportunity to write a science book for tweens, Zehr took a special interest in exploring the female role in science, athleticism, forward thinking, and artistry.

 It was at TEDxEdmonton 2012 where Zehr was giving a talk on "the superhero in you", that he first met Pearn and their partnership began.
 Pearn is known for his work on Cloudy with a Chance of Meatballs, Cloudy with a Chance of Meatballs 2, Arthur Christmas, and Surf's Up.